Meissen Porcelain Workshop Tour and Porcelain Museum

 The crossed swords mark of the Meissen Porcelain

-In the early period, the sign AR, Augustus Rex, referring to the Saxon Elector Friedrich August I, was frequently seen on the products.
+In the early period, the sign AR, denoting Augustus Rex and paying homage to Saxon Elector Friedrich August I, frequently seen on the products.

-Later, the blue crossed swords marked the breakthrough.
-In addition to the blue crossed swords, handwritten characters were also common, such as K.P.M.
-(Royal Porcelain Manufactory).
-However, based on a written order from the electoral court in Dresden in 1731, the sword mark gained popularity.
+Later, the iconic blue crossed swords marked as a pivotal symbol.
+Alongside the swords, handwritten characters like K.P.M.
+(Royal Porcelain Manufactory) were also prevalent.
+However, the sword mark gained prominence following a written order from the electoral court in Dresden in 1731.

-The mark of crossed swords represents Meissen Porcelain.
-But initially, the swords looked very different.
-The manufacturer made subtle changes to the mark over the years.
-The registration of the trademarks “Böttgersteinzeug” and “Meissner Porzellan” took place in 1919 and 1985.
+The crossed swords have become synonymous with Meissen Porcelain, though their appearance underwent subtle changes over the years.
+The trademarks “Böttgersteinzeug” and “Meissner Porzellan” were officially registered in 1919 and 1985.

-The imitation of the trademark usually has a vaguely similar mark.
-However, the density and weight of the porcelain matter as well because they represent the quality.
+Imitations of the trademark typically bear a vaguely similar mark, but the density and weight of the porcelain are equally crucial as they directly reflect its quality.

 The Marks of the Meissen Porcelain used from the past to the present